TomAgatchi/WePlayPortable/README.md

 ![alt text](https://github.com/TomAgatchi/lettucePlayPortable/blob/master/screenshots/wof2.PNG)

-Multiplayer GameBoy emulator using node.js, javascript, ejs, HTML5, socket.io, engine.io and express inspired by romualdr's githubplaysgameboy.
-This is COMPLETELY portable and not at all taxing for any system.
-I can run the server and cheater from my phone and have serveral players controling the game at once from their phones.
+This is not at all taxing for any system.
+I have run the server and cheater from my phone and had serveral players controling the game at once from their phones with no issues.

 Server tested on Windows 7 & 10, Mac OSX, and Android\Linux via Termux.
 Tested in firefox and chrome.